isc-projects/stork/doc/install.rst

 - "ip": IPv4 or IPv6 address of the Kea CA. It supports IPv6 abbreviations (e.g. "FF:0000::" is the same as "ff::").
 - "port": Number of the Kea CA.
-- "login": Basic Auth login to use in connection to specific Kea CA.
+- "user": Basic Auth user-id to use in connection to specific Kea CA.
 - "password": Basic Auth password to use in connection to specific Kea CA.

 To apply changes in the credentials file you need to restart the Stork Agent daemon.

-If the credentials file will be invalid then the Stork Agent runs as usual but without the Basic Auth support.
+If the credentials file is invalid the Stork Agent will run as usual but without the Basic Auth support.
-You will get a specific message in the log.
+It will be indicated with a specific message in the log.

 .. _register-agent-token-cloudsmith: